Friday, November 22, 2024

-Following on from their European Tour with Orbit Culture, fast-rising UK metal act UK metal act Defects has announced UK headline dates in support of the release of what’s been described as “a profoundly personal debut album” in Modern Error, due on 24th May via Mascot Records.
+Following their recent UK tour, fast-rising UK metal act UK metal act Defects has released a new single, ‘Echo Chamber’, taken from what’s been described as “a profoundly personal debut album” in Modern Error, out now on Mascot Records.

-The anthemic title track equally crushes and paints a poignant message as singer Tony Maue explained, “We started writing the single ‘Modern Error’ back in 2019 and it came together quite quickly.
+The anthemic title track was also recently released as a single, and equally crushes and paints a poignant message as singer Tony Maue explained, “We started writing the single ‘Modern Error’ back in 2019 and it came together quite quickly.
 I had written bits about the way the world was going and when I heard this track it fuelled me to carry on and see where it went.
 I think the song is a good word of warning to the people running the world and how it needs to change.”

-New album, Modern Error, is said to be “breathtakingly raw with emotion”.
+New album, Modern Error, has been described as “breathtakingly raw with emotion”.
 Conceptually, it is a deeply cathartic album that acts as a vessel for singer Tony Maue to organise his thoughts on the trauma of being taken into care at a young age.

 Threaded through the album are the experiences that Maue has been through, how the five members of the band are all connected and why, at this moment, right now, is the right time for this band to exist.
 For themselves as much as anyone else.